wur-bioinformatics/introduction-to-bioinformatics/week3.md

 ### Newick tree notation

-Phylogenetic trees are graphical structures ("graphs") that are the outcome of phylogenetic reconstruction of sometimes hundreds or thousands of sequences, and especially when using character-based tree search (see below Chapter 4) there can be enormous amounts of "best trees" that all will have to be taken into account, for instance by calculating a consensus tree (see 4.1.1).
+Phylogenetic trees are graphical structures ("graphs") that are the outcome of phylogenetic reconstruction of sometimes hundreds or thousands of sequences, and especially when using character-based tree search (see below [Main approaches to tree building](mainapproachestotreebuilding)) there can be enormous amounts of "best trees" that all will have to be taken into account, for instance by calculating a consensus tree (see 4.1.1).
 In any case, handling large numbers of trees in phylogenetical and bioinformatic analytical pipelines requires the tree graphs to be in a format that can be easily read and produced, as a linear statement.
 For this, the Newick notation is commonly used in which brackets describe the structure of the tree.
 For instance, the rooted tree in Fig 3.4 above would look like `((((H,C)G)O)B)` in Newick notation.
 In case the tree has branch lengths, they can be indicated in this notation as well (see also the Newick tree Activity suggested in the Reading guide).

+(mainapproachestotreebuilding)=
 ## Main approaches to tree building

 ### Character based